NativeScript/nativescript-app-sync/README.md

 CodePush.sync({
     deploymentKey: isIOS ? "your-ios-deployment-key" : "your-android-deployment-key",
-    installMode: InstallMode.ON_NEXT_RESTART, // this is the default, and at this moment the only option
+    installMode: InstallMode.ON_NEXT_RESTART,    // this is the default install mode; the app updates upon the next cold boot (unless the --mandatory flag was specified while pushing the update)
+    mandatoryInstallMode: InstallMode.IMMEDIATE, // the default is InstallMode.ON_NEXT_RESUME which doesn't bother the user as long as the app is in the foreground.
+InstallMode.IMMEDIATE shows an installation prompt.
+Don't use that for iOS AppStore distributions because Apple doesn't want you to.
-    serverUrl: "https://your-backend.server"  // by default this is our shared cloud hosted backend server }, (syncStatus: SyncStatus): void => {
+    serverUrl: "https://your-backend.server",    // by default this is our shared cloud hosted backend server, so you probably want to leave this out
+    updateDialog: { // only used for InstallMode.IMMEDIATE
+      updateTitle: "Please restart the app", // an optional title shown in the update dialog
+      optionalUpdateMessage: "Optional update msg",   // a message shown for non-"--mandatory" releases
+      mandatoryUpdateMessage: "Mandatory update msg", // a message shown for "--mandatory" releases
+      optionalIgnoreButtonLabel: "Later", // if a user wants to continue their session, the update will be installed on next resume
+      mandatoryContinueButtonLabel: isIOS ?
+"Exit now" : "Restart now", // On Android we can kill and restart the app, but on iOS that's not possible so the user has to manually restart it.
+That's why we provide a different label in this example.
+      appendReleaseDescription: true // appends the description you (optionally) provided when releasing a new version to CodePush
+    }
+  }, (syncStatus: SyncStatus): void => {
     console.log("CodePush syncStatus: " + syncStatus);
     if (syncStatus === SyncStatus.UP_TO_DATE) {